trentslutzky/helpscout-thread-hider/README.md

 # Helpscout Thread Hider

-Adds the ability to hide an annoyingly long reply from a helpscout thread.
+Adds the ability to hide replies in helpscout threads.
 Helpful for hiding those pesky 1000-line TLS encrypted emails.

 Injects a "HIDE" button: